A Sparse Beta Regression Model for Network Analysis: Conclusion

 \section{Conclusion}

 We have presented a new model named \sbmc that simultaneously captures homophily and degree heterogeneity in a network.
 We have shown that \sbmc is well suited to model sparse networks, thanks to the sparsity assumption on the nodal parameter that can effectively reduce the dimensionality of the model.
-We have presented theory for the penalized likelihood estimator based on an $\ell_1$ penalty on the nodal parameter, including consistency of the excess risk and the central limit theorem for the homophily parameter.
-Built on the LASSO theory, our theoretical contributions go beyond existing theory for LASSO as we have argued.
+We have presented {a} theory for the penalized likelihood estimator based on an $\ell_1$ penalty on the nodal parameter, including consistency of the excess risk and {the central limit theorem for the estimators.} Our theoretical contributions go beyond existing theory for LASSO as we must deal with a parameter regime where networks are sparse.
 The computation of our estimator leverages the recent vast algorithmic development on solving LASSO type problems.
 Thus, \sbmc represents an attractive model for networks with statistical guarantees and computational feasibility.
+Along this line, \cite{stein2021sparse} has extended the S$\beta$RM in this article to directed networks but with a theoretical emphasis on the selection consistency of the estimation of the heterogeneity parameter.

 There are many important issues for future research.
-First, we assume fixed-dimensional covariates.
-Recent data deluge brings more and more data sets that have more variables than observations.
-How to generalize \sbmc to include growing dimensional covariates is worth further investigation.
-Second, it will be interesting to incorporate a low rank component in \sbmc in order to capture transitivity, the phenomenon that nodes with common neighbors are more likely to connect, as is done in \cite{mama:2020}.
-Third, it will be interesting to see how \sbmc can be used to model networked data under privacy constraint, along the line of research initiated by \cite{Karwa:Slavkovic:2016} for the $\beta$-model.
-Lastly, a growing list of networked data are observed along a temporal dimension \citep{jiang2020autoregressive} and it will be interesting to extend our model to a time series context .
+First, it will be interesting to incorporate a {low-rank} component in \sbmc in order to capture transitivity, the phenomenon that nodes with common neighbors are more likely to connect, as is done in \cite{mama:2020}.
+Equally interestingly, it will be {important} to relax the independence assumption on the dyads, similar in spirit to the progress made in \cite{stewart2020pseudo}.
+Second, it will be interesting to see how \sbmc can be used to model networked data under privacy {constraints}, along the line of research initiated by \cite{Karwa:Slavkovic:2016} for the $\beta$-model.
+Third, we note that our results still require the network to be relatively dense.
+Although promising numerical results shown in the Supplementary Material demonstrate that our approach may still work for very sparse networks, investigating this theoretically remains an important problem.
+Lastly, a growing list of networked data {is} observed along a temporal dimension \citep{jiang2020autoregressive} and it will be interesting to extend our model to a time series context.
 These issues are beyond the scope of the current paper and will be explored elsewhere.